lse-my470/lectures/README.md

 **Questions about the content:**
 * Ask during the lecture sessions or your seminar
-* Schedule office hours with Milena or Daniel
+* Schedule office hours with Milena, Daniel, or Yuanmo

 **Questions about the upcoming assignment:**
 * Post a question on the Moodle forum "Clarifying questions about assignments" (no code allowed!)

 **Questions about your marked assignment:**
 * See the example answers to help you understand the comments
-* Schedule office hours with Milena or Daniel
+* Schedule office hours with Milena, Daniel, or Yuanmo

 **Personal emergencies (e.g. cannot access assignment, cannot meet a deadline):**
 * E-mail Milena